Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Fish is flipped on a grill.

 • A gas grill, on the other hand, heats very quickly and offers much more control over the temperature of your grill.
-That speedy cook comes with a sacrifice, though, as you won’t get that traditional smoky barbecue flavor found in a charcoal grill.
+That speedy cook comes with a sacrifice, as you won’t get that traditional smoky barbecue flavor found in a charcoal grill.

 Choosing the Best Cooler